 Skechers USA.
-Our Skechers USA category for men and women includes: (i) Casuals, (ii) Dress Casuals, (iii) Relaxed Fit, (iv) seasonal sandals and boots and (v) Casual Fusion.
+Our Skechers USA category for men and women includes: (i) Casuals, (ii) Dress Casuals, (iii) Relaxed Fit from Skechers, (iv) Casual Fusion, and (v) seasonal sandals and boots.
 This category is generally sold through mid-tier retailers, department stores and some footwear specialty shops.

 - The Casuals line for men and women is defined by lugged outsoles and utilizes value-oriented and leather materials in the uppers.
-For men, the Casuals category includes "black and brown" boots, shoes and sandals that generally have a rugged urban design some with industrial-inspired fashion features.
+For men, the Casuals category includes "black and brown" boots, shoes and sandals that generally have a rugged urban design some with industrialinspired fashion features.
 For women, the Casuals category includes basic "black and brown" oxfords and slip-ons, lug outsole and fashion boots, and casual sandals.
 We design and price both the men's and women's categories to appeal primarily to younger consumers with broad acceptance across age groups. - The Dress Casuals category for men is comprised of basic "black and brown" men's shoes that feature shiny leathers and dress details, but may utilize traditional or lugged outsoles as well as value-oriented materials.
 The Dress Casual line for women is comprised of trend-influenced stylized boots and shoes, which may include leather uppers, shearling or faux fur lining or trim, and water-resistant materials. - Relaxed Fit from Skechers is a line of trend-right casuals with a wider toe box for men and women who want all-day comfort without compromising style.
 Characteristics of the product line include comfortable outsoles, Skechers Memory Foam insoles and quality leather uppers.
-A category with unique features, we market and package Relaxed Fit from Skechers styles in a shoe box that is distinct from that of other categories in the Skechers USA line of footwear. - Our seasonal sandals and boots collection for men and women is designed with many of our existing and proven outsoles for our Casuals, Dress Casuals and Casual Fusion lines, stylized with basic or core uppers as well as fresh looks.
-These styles are generally made with quality leather uppers, but may also be in canvas or fabric for sandals, and water-resistant materials and fur and faux fur linings for boots. - Our Casual Fusion line is comprised of low-profile, sport-influenced Euro casuals targeted to trend-conscious young men and women.
+We market and package Relaxed Fit from Skechers styles in a unique shoe box that is distinct from other categories in the Skechers USA line of footwear. - Our Casual Fusion line is comprised of low-profile, sport-influenced Euro casuals targeted to trend-conscious young men and women.
 The outsoles are primarily rubber and adopted from our men's Sport and women's Active lines.
-This collection features leather or nubuck uppers, but may also include mesh.
+This collection features leather or nubuck uppers, but may also include mesh. - Our seasonal sandals and boots for men and women are designed with many of our existing and proven outsoles for our Casuals, Dress Casuals and Casual Fusion lines, stylized with basic or core uppers as well as fresh looks.
+These styles are generally made with quality leather uppers, but may also be in canvas or fabric for sandals, and water-resistant materials and faux fur and Sherpa linings for boots.

 Skechers Sport.
-Our Skechers Sport footwear for men and women includes: (i) Skechers Memory Foam styles, (ii) Lightweight performance-inspired athletics, (iii) Classic Athletic-inspired styles and (iv) Sport sandals and boots.
+Our Skechers Sport footwear collection for men and women includes: (i) Skechers Memory Foam styles, (ii) lightweight performance-inspired athletics, (iii) classic athletic-inspired styles and (iv) sport sandals and boots.
 Our Skechers Sport category is distinguished by its technical performance-inspired looks; however, we generally do not promote the technical performance features of these shoes.
 Skechers Sport is typically sold through specialty shoe stores, department stores and athletic footwear retailers.